fkeck/phylo_PITI/README.md

 This repository provides R code and data to reproduce results and figures from the paper:

-> Keck F., Vasselon V., Rimet F., Bouchez A. & Kahlert M. Boosting DNA metabarcoding for biomonitoring with phylogenetic estimation of OTUs' ecological profiles.
+> Keck F., Vasselon V., Rimet F., Bouchez A. & Kahlert M. 2018.
+Boosting DNA metabarcoding for biomonitoring with phylogenetic estimation of operational taxonomic units’ ecological profiles.
+Molecular Ecology Ressources. [https://doi.org/10.1111/1755-0998.12919](https://doi.org/10.1111/1755-0998.12919)

 ## Analyses